Updated March 31, 2026

 Most tree service quotes in New York start with general liability, workers compensation if you have 1 or more employees, and commercial auto if you use business vehicles.
 Many businesses also review inland marine and umbrella coverage for tools, mobile property, and higher coverage limits.

 Tree service insurance cost in New York varies based on crew size, job types, vehicle use, tools, claims history, and requested limits.
-The state data provided shows an average premium range of $106 to $423 per month, but actual pricing varies.
+Actual pricing varies based on those factors and the coverage limits you request.

-New York requires workers compensation for businesses with 1 or more employees, with limited exemptions noted in the state data.
+New York requires workers compensation for businesses with 1 or more employees, with limited exemptions.
 Commercial auto minimums are $25,000/$50,000/$10,000, and many commercial leases may require proof of general liability coverage.

 It can, but the policy package varies by carrier and by the business’s setup.
 For New York tree service businesses, general liability for tree service in New York and workers comp for tree service in New York are often reviewed together because both can be central to the quote.